fastlane/docs/docs/actions/testflight.md

 # testflight

-Alias for the pilot action
+Alias for the `upload_to_testflight` action

+> More details can be found on https://github.com/fastlane/fastlane/tree/master/pilot This integration will only do the TestFlight upload

 testflight |